All plants must be picked up in person at Blake Nursery in Big Timber, MT or delivered by nursery staff. Sorry, we do not mail plants.

-CHERRY, Canada Red: attractive maroon-red foliage on this small, very hardy tree makes this a good substitute for red-leaved maples where hardiness is essential; white, fragrant flowers in spring and red fruits in summer; also available in shrub/multi-stem form.
+CHERRY, Canada Red: attractive maroon-red foliage on this small, very hardy tree makes this a good substitute for red-leaved maples where hardiness is essential; white, fragrant flowers in spring and red fruits in summer that birds love; drought tolerant; also available in shrub/multi-stem form.
 (20-25')

-CHOKECHERRY, Amur: exceptional small trees with white flowers followed by black berries birds devour; exfoliating golden bark beautiful in winter.
+CHOKECHERRY, Amur: exceptional small trees with white flowers followed by black berries birds devour; exfoliating golden bark beautiful in winter; available in single and multi-stem form.
 (20-30')

-FLOWERING CRAB, Brandywine: spectacular tree - fragrant, double, deep pink flowers smother tree in spring; foliage dark green with burgundy overcast; vigorous grower.
-(20').
-View other pictures: ;
+FLOWERING CRAB, Brandywine: beautiful, fragrant, double, deep pink flowers smother this tree in spring; foliage dark green with burgundy overcast; vigorous grower.
+(20') see another image

 FLOWERING CRAB, Dolgo: this tree is a fabulous ornamental with large, pure white flowers and has the added attraction of producing brilliant crimson fruits ideal for jelly making; extremely hardy.
 (20-25')